 What is a Humanist Wedding Ceremony?

 A humanist wedding is a non-religious wedding.
-It is as simple as that but contains a lot of depth.
+It is as simple as that, yet also contains a lot of depth.
 Typically, a traditional wedding follows a specific format or script.
-A humanist wedding ceremony would allow for a couple to break through the binding of these chains to partake in a dream wedding of their own image.
+A wedding ceremony that follows humanist beliefs would allow for a couple to break through the binding of these chains to partake in a dream wedding of their own image.
 A traditional wedding ceremony is typically conducted in a church setting; but a humanist wedding ceremony can be conducted anywhere, even the outdoors, which is an attractive prospect considering the COVID-19 epidemic.

 Humanist wedding ceremonies also differ by having celebrants instead of priests.
 Celebrants will work closely with you throughout the organization process, whereas priests, not so much.
 Therefore, to begin the process of planning a humanist wedding ceremony, you would find and contact a celebrant.